sachinmandowara/BlueStack_Assignment/ReadMe.txt

 To run the application just run test.py
-Go to your console and enter command : python test.py
+Open the directory in your cmd and enter command : python test.py

 Follow along with the application, enter input parameters as asked by the app.